chesio/bc-security/README.md

 1. Failed and successful login attempts
 1. Requests that result in 404 page

-Logs are stored in database and can be viewed on backend, As a safety measure, there is no built-in way to delete them from backend.
+Logs are stored in database and can be viewed on backend.
+As a safety measure, there is no built-in way to delete log records from backend.

 ## Credits